venom246800/MaxHealth/README.md

 # MaxHealth #
 ## Project Info : ##
-This Project is a Online Shopping Portal for Health Products and Fitness Equipments as a health guide for betterment of your body.
+This Project is a Online Shopping Portal for Health Products and Fitness Equipments as a health guide for betterment of our body.

 ## Project Stack: ##
 Our Project Stack is consist of **Mongodb, Express, Bootstrap, and Node JS**